-What is reasonable when it comes to making reasonable adjustments is not defined in law and will depend on the circumstances of the case such as the nature of the adjustment, the costs involved, the size and resources available to the employer etc.
+What is reasonable when it comes to making the first two types of adjustments above is not defined in law.
+It will depend on the circumstances of the case such as the nature of the adjustment, the costs involved, the size and resources available to the employer etc.

 Advice for disabled employees needing reasonable adjustments

-For example, it could be that you have a condition which makes it difficult for you comfortably to use existing office equipment like the desk and chair and that you need especially designed ergonomic equipment.
+For example, it could be that you have a condition that makes it difficult for you comfortably to use existing office equipment like the desk and chair and that you need especially designed ergonomic equipment.